keikaloustian/web-dev-interview-questions/README.md

 # HTML & DOM
 ### What are HTML meta tags?
-HTML meta tags are tags that provide additional information about the web page such as the title, description, author, keywords and encoding information to the browser, search engines and other web services.
-They're located in the `<head>` tag and they aren't displayed on the page itself.
+HTML meta tags are tags that provide additional information about the web page such as title, description, author, keywords and encoding information to the browser, search engines and other web services.
+They're located in the `<head>` section and they aren't displayed on the page itself.

 ### What is the DOM?
 The Document Object Model is the browser's object representation of the HTML code.
 It is organized into a tree-like data structure of all the elements that constitute the page in question.

 ### What is DOCTYPE?
 What is it for and why is it always at the top of the HTML file?
+The document type declaration tells the browser what version of HTML the document is written in, which ensures the web page is parsed correctly regardless of the browser.

 <br>
 <br>